31d4r/Raven/README.md

 ### Adding Content
 1. Select a project from the sidebar
 2. Click "Add Sources" in the left sidebar
-3. Choose your files (images, PDFs, audio files)
+3. Choose your files (images, PDFs, audio files, video files)
 4. Files are automatically copied to your project's public folder

 ### Asking Questions